by Dr. C.H. Weaver M.D. updated 4/2022

 CD19 /CD22 Dual‐Targeted CAR‐T Therapy

-AUTO3 is an investigational CAR T‐cell therapy targeting both the CD19 and CD22 antigens on lymphoma cells and shows promise when combined with Keytruda (pembrolizumab) immunotherapy in patients with relapsed/refractory diffuse large B‐cell lymphoma (DLBCL), according to results from the Alexander phase I clinical trial released at the 2020 American Society of Clinical Oncology Annual meeting.
+Relapses due to CD19 loss or PDL1 upregulation are common.
+AUTO3 is an investigational CAR T‐cell therapy targeting both the CD19 and CD22 antigens on lymphoma cells and shows promise when combined with Keytruda (pembrolizumab) immunotherapy in patients with relapsed/refractory diffuse large B‐cell lymphoma (DLBCL), according to results from the Alexander phase I clinical trial released at the 2021 American Society of Hematology Annual Meeting.

 Allogeneic CAR T Cell Therapy